What is Geo-Targeting?

 Geo-targeting aims to improve the cost-effectiveness of marketing programs.
 For example, if the product is a plane ticket from Honolulu to Vancouver, then it will more likely sell to someone who is located in either of the two cities.
 If a visitor is in a different city, then a different set of offers may be given.

 The system is not 100 percent accurate.
 Inaccuracies happen when web surfers use proxy servers or some other IP-masking tool, among other methods.
 However, these instances are rare enough for geo-targeting to still be effective.
-Geo-targeting is available to even small advertisers via outlets such as Google Adwords.
+Geo-targeting is available to even small advertisers via outlets such as Google Ads.

 Is your company in need of help?
 MV3 Marketing Agency has numerous Marketing experts ready to assist you.
 Contact MV3 Marketing to jump-start your business.« Back to Glossary Index